-NOTE: All standard and special conditions attached to the previously approved permit (4-95-105) remain in effect, with the exception of Special Condition No. 6 (Revised Condition Compliance).
-Revised Special Condition No. 6 of this permit amendment is substituted.
-Finally, Special Condition No. 7 (Landscaping of Area Disturbed by Removal of Whale Watching Deck) is added.
+NOTE: All standard and special conditions attached to the previously approved permit (4-95-105) remain in effect, with the exception of Special Condition No. 5 which is deleted and Special Condition 6 (Condition Compliance) which has been revised and renumbered to Special Condition 5.
+Finally, a new Special Condition No. 6, Landscaping of Area Disturbed by Removal of Whale Watching Deck, is, added.